 ADHD in Women: Why It Looks Nothing Like You'd Expect

 You got through school with good grades.
 You hold down a job, maintain friendships, remember other people’s birthdays.
 From the outside, everything looks fine.
-On the inside, you are exhausted in a way you cannot fully explain — not tired, exactly, but depleted, as if you have been running a second, invisible programme in the background your entire life just to keep up with everyone else.
+On the inside, you are exhausted in a way you cannot fully explain — not tired, exactly, but depleted, like a phone that's been stuck on 20 per cent all day but still has to keep every app open.

 The story most people know about ADHD involves a boy who can’t sit still in class, who disrupts the lesson, who gets referred almost immediately.
 That story has almost nothing to do with how ADHD in women presents.
-Women are diagnosed on average four to seven years later than men, according to research published in the Journal of Child Psychology and Psychiatry (Agnew-Blais, 2024), and many reach their 30s or 40s before anyone connects the dots.
+Women are diagnosed, on average, nearly four years later than men, according to a 2024 commentary in the Journal of Child Psychology and Psychiatry (Agnew-Blais, 2024) discussing population-register data on diagnostic delay — and many reach their 30s or 40s before anyone connects the dots.

 The reason is not that women have less severe ADHD.
 It is that the condition looks entirely different — quieter, more internalised, more easily mistaken for anxiety, perfectionism, or just not trying hard enough.
 The mechanism driving it is the same: differences in dopamine regulation and executive function.
 The surface presentation is almost unrecognisable by comparison.